-One of the longest day trips from Melbourne, this road trip is best tackled with a great collection of road trip songs on spotify, a bag of vegan chips and good friends.
+One of the longest day trips from Melbourne, this drive is best tackled with a great collection of songs on spotify, a bag of vegan chips and good mates.

 Mount Buller and Lake Mountain

-Interestingly enough like most mountain ranges, there is a mere 50km that separates mount hotham and buller as the ‘crow flies’, however the drive will take you 272km of road and 3 hours and 39 minutes to drive!
+Interestingly enough like most mountain ranges, there is a mere 50km that separates Mount Hotham and Mount Buller as the ‘crow flies’, however the drive will take you 272km of road and 3 hours and 39 minutes to drive!